-The natural water sources in Tudun Fulani of Ungogo local council in Kano are limited and lack water purification system, 34,567 people in this community have been living without sufficient and clean water sources for many years which leads to outbreaks of water related diseases in the community.
-The lack of toilets also in schools makes a lot of the girls to sit at home during their menstrual cycle because of fear of castigation.
-This project will affect more than 5000 children and 7000 girls.
+The natural water sources in rural communities in Kano are limited and lack water purification system, 34,567 people in these communities have been living without insufficient, broken down and unclean water sources for many years which leads to outbreaks of water related diseases.
+The lack of toilets also in the few schools makes a lot of the girls to sit at home during their menstrual cycle because of fear of castigation.
+This project will affect more than 5000 children and 7000 women.

-The project will provide access to water for the community which will in turn improve the quality of lives and enhance the development of local business of sale of water to neighbouring communities.
-We will also provide training to women on water filtration methods using local technology; also how to channel the water and raise nursery farm beds of fruits and vegetables, Secondary school age girls will be taught on the proper use of sanitary pads as well as good hygiene practices.
+The project will provide access to water for the communities which will in turn improve the quality of lives&enhance the development of local business of sale of water to neighbouring communities.
+We will also provide training to women on water filtration methods using local technology; also pro poor initiatives will be adopted on economic growth through the use of such runoff water from the hand pumps to raise nursery bed for fruits&vegetables that can be sold off to increase household income.

-The project will impact on more than 5000 children and 7000 girls within & in surrounding villages on good menstrual hygiene and handwashing practices which will improve the quality of their lives.
+The project will impact on more than 5000 children and 7000 women within & in surrounding villages on good hand washing & hygiene practices which will improve the quality of their lives.
 It will also help in developing local business amongst the women through the sale of farm produce thus making them rise out of poverty.
 The project will also educate the mothers on water storage and home management of water thus enhancing the health & well being of the family.